Risk Management in Options Trading: A Non-Negotiable Skill

 2. Set Your Stop Price: Decide the price that activates your stop loss.
 For example, if you bought call options for $100 each and want to limit your loss to 20%, you’d set your stop price at $80.
 When the option price hits $80, your stop loss triggers and sells your position, preventing further losses.
 Another common approach is setting your stop loss based on technical indicators, such as recent support levels on a stock chart, to avoid being stopped out by normal market fluctuations.

-As the market moves in your favor, consider adjusting your stop loss upward (or downward for puts) to lock in profits.
+As the market moves in your favor, you may want to adjust your stop loss upward (or downward for puts) to lock in profits.
 This is known as a trailing stop and helps protect gains while allowing for additional upside.
 For example, if that call option rises from $100 to $120, you might move your stop price to $110 to secure at least a $10 profit if the price reverses.
 This keeps you from leaving money on the table while still managing your risk.

 Hedging Strategies in Options